 - Microsoft 365 Set Channel – Enterprise Monthly

-CI’s are all identical except a variable in the Scripts where it sets the Channel (SemiAnnual / SemiAnnualPreview / EnterpriseMonthly)
+CI’s are all identical except for a variable in the Scripts where it sets the Channel (SemiAnnual / SemiAnnualPreview / EnterpriseMonthly)

 Baselines & Deployment Info: